Boris Johnson's woes overshadow trip to ease Ukraine crisis

 Johnson apologized — without admitting personal wrongdoing — and shook up his office team in attempt to reassert control.
 The staff moves are intended to reassure Conservative lawmakers who are debating whether to seek a no-confidence vote in the leader who won them a big parliamentary majority just over two years ago.

 Johnson wants the focus to be on the Russia-Ukraine crisis and the U.K.’s efforts to use a mix of deterrence and diplomacy to resolve it.
-The prime minister also traveled Thursday to Poland, where he was meeting President Andrzej Duda and Prime Minister Mateusz Morawiecki and visiting British troops serving as part of NATO’s presence on its eastern flank.
+The prime minister also traveled Thursday to Poland, where he met President Andrzej Duda and Prime Minister Mateusz Morawiecki, then visited British troops serving as part of NATO’s presence on its eastern flank.

 The U.K. has also sent hundreds of troops to Estonia and will deploy Royal Air Force jets to southern Europe and two Royal Navy vessels to the eastern Mediterranean.
 Johnson said the forces would help “defend NATO from north to south.”